Georgiana Somerset, Marchioness of Worcester

+Early life

 Georgiana was a daughter of the Hon.
 Henry FitzRoy, a son of Lord Southampton, and his wife, Lady Anne Wellesley, a sister of Arthur Wellesley, 1st Duke of Wellington.
 Following the death of Georgiana's father, her mother married Charles Culling Smith and had a daughter and a son.

+Personal life

-She married the future duke on 25 July 1814, when he was known as Marquess of Worcester.
+Georgiana was a friend of Princess Charlotte of Wales (died 1817), the daughter of the Prince of Wales (the future King George IV of the United Kingdom), and her engagement to Somerset, the future duke of Beaufort, was announced at a ball given by the prince at Carlton House.
+They married on 25 July 1814, when he was known as Marquess of Worcester.
 He had been a junior officer under her uncle, the Duke of Wellington, who gave Georgiana away at the wedding.
 The following week, the marquess's uncle, Lord FitzRoy Somerset, married another of Wellington's nieces, Lady Emily Harriet Wellesley-Pole; she was also given away by the duke.

-Georgiana was a friend of Princess Charlotte of Wales (died 1817), the daughter of the Prince of Wales (the future King George IV of the United Kingdom), and her engagement to Somerset was announced at a ball given by the prince at Carlton House.

-The marquess and marchioness had three daughters:
+Before her death on in 1821, they were the parents of three daughters: